-Preserve Gator Hole Preserve Gator Hole Preserve (062) 14291 Corkscrew Road Estero, Florida 33928 Total Acres: 175 Number of Parcels: 1 Total Cost: $3,000,000.00 Date Acquired: Friday, February 25, 2000 * *Date first parcel was acquired.
+Preserve Gator Hole Preserve Gator Hole Preserve 14291 Corkscrew Road Estero, Florida 33928 Total Acres: 175 Number of Parcels: 1 Total Cost: $3,000,000.00 Date Acquired: Friday, February 25, 2000 * *Date first parcel was acquired.
 Additional Acquisition Information Land Stewardship Plan Coordinator: Jeff Anderson Telephone: (239) 707-8251 Get Directions!
 Gator Hole Preserve is located in southeastern Lee County, on the north side of Corkscrew Road.
 It is near a 60,000-acre wildlife corridor that includes Flint Pen Strand, Imperial Marsh and the Corkscrew Regional Ecosystem Watershed (CREW).
-For this reason, Gator Hole Preserve is classified as a resource protection and restoration preserve.
 This 175-acre preserve consists primarily of wet and mesic flatwoods, as well as dome swamp, depression marsh and wet prairie.
-These seasonal wetlands serve as important habitat for a variety of amphibians and wading birds.
+These seasonal wetlands serve as important habitat for a variety of wildlife and wading birds.
 More than 250 plant species and 120 animal species have been documented at the preserve.
-The number of plant species increased dramatically, by more than 100 species, once invasive exotic plant species were removed and prescribed burning was reintroduced.
-Reducing palmetto cover and conducting prescribed burns has also benefited this habitat.
-Management at this preserve is especially focused on improving habitat for gopher tortoises, which are relocated to this preserve for Lee County road-widening and infrastructure projects.
+The number of plant species increased dramatically, by more than 100 species, once invasive exotic plant species were removed and prescribed burning was introduced.
+Management at this preserve is focused on improving habitat for gopher tortoises, which are relocated to this preserve due to Lee County road-widening and infrastructure projects.
 Restoration activities include removing and minimizing the spread of invasive exotic plant species, roller-chopping and mowing thick palmetto vegetation, pine tree thinning and prescribed burns.
 Recreation Opportunities: Additional Information: There is no public access available at this preserve.
 Please contact staff to visit.
 Preserve Links: Wildlife List Plant List Preserve Map: GHP Gator Hole Preserve Preserve locations and maps are intended for reference purposes only.